call911nowplz/Spiriten.cf/Server_Side/server_hosts.md

 hosting for $5 per GB of ram (plans starting at 1.5GB) with an unknown CPU.
 They have 6 North America locations, 3 Europe locations, a South Africa location, an Australia location, and a Singapore location.
 For $5 per GB of ram I'd really like to know what CPU they're using.

+| [CheeseHosting (KassHosting)](https://www.cheesehosting.net/minecraft-servers) : CheeseHosting has their own custom cheese panel called [Vulcan](https://www.cheesehosting.net/vulcan) built upon [pterodactyl](https://pterodactyl.io/) a free open source minecraft panel.
+Their servers are self-hosted and located in [Dronten, Netherlands](https://kennis.kaashosting.nl/en/article/where-are-your-servers-located-1jv62vu/).
+Prices are pretty steep charging 6 euros per GB of ram.
+You don't know what hardware your server is on either other than the fact they're using SSD storage.
+However, they've got DDOS protection, ensuring your server keeps running 24/7, free subdomains and automatic backups.

 | [Citadel Servers](https://citadelservers.com/game-servers/minecraft-game-hosting) : Citadel Servers is a host charging abut $5.60 per GB of ram with either
 a Xeon E-2136, an i7-7700k, or a Ryzen 7 3800x.
 They do have tons of locations including across North America, Europe, in Singapore, in Tokyo, and in Sydney so that's definitely a bonus.
 The CPUs used for the price aren't great at all though.